 The world isn’t the same as it was 50 years back.
 Borders shift, regulations change, countries merge, and before you know it, you find yourself in a region you don’t feel comfortable in.

-Most people continue to live the life of discomfort, but here at Nomad Capitalist, we advise you to go where you are treated best.
+Most people continue to live a life of discomfort, but here at Nomad Capitalist, we advise you to go where you are treated best.

 Where you choose your lifestyle and goals, and where you are not confined by the unfriendly laws of your region.